ChaturaApp/ChaturaApp.github.io/privacy-policy.md

 - request size / token count (or similar request volume measures)

 **We do not log the text content of your chats or prompts** in our backend logs.

+**Retention:** We keep these metadata logs only when needed to investigate reliability issues and, if retained, for **no more than 3 days**.

+**Standard network data:** When requests reach our backend and third-party providers, standard connection information (for example, IP address and user-agent) may be processed by the relevant infrastructure and AI/generation providers for security, abuse prevention, and reliability.
+We do not use this information to identify you or for tracking.

 ---